Mel Woodward Cup

 This competition has been built on the memory of Dr. Mel Woodward, an entrepreneur who started his journey on a dream and a truck.
 Read more about Dr. Woodward HERE.

-1. The applicant is a Memorial student or the team is mostly comprised of Memorial students.
-The competition is open to students from any of Memorial University’s schools and faculties.
-Students from the College of the North Atlantic and other non-students are eligible to be part of a competing team if they otherwise adhere to the eligibility criteria, and the team they are on is both led by and comprised mainly of Memorial students.
+1. The applicant is a Memorial student or the team is at least made of 50% Memorial students co-founders from any of Memorial University’s schools and faculties.
+Students from the College of the North Atlantic and other non-students are eligible to be part of a competing team if they otherwise adhere to the eligibility criteria, and the team they are on is both led by and comprised mainly of Memorial students co-founders (the presenter will need to be a Memorial student co-founder).
 If the startup is under an incorporated business (which is not required for this competition), Memorial students need to own at least 50% of the company.

 2. The startup needs to have less than 10 employees (including part-time employees).